wowx/TC_wotlk/README.md

 + Copy your client side addons to `TrinityCore_Installation_Dir/lua_client_scripts`

+## API documentation

+TODO

 ## Reporting issues and submitting fixes

 Issues can be reported via the [Github issue tracker](https://github.com/SaiFi0102/CAIO-For-Trinity/issues).
-Fixes can be submitted as pull requests via Github, read the [how-to: maintain a remote fork](http://www.trinitycore.org/f/topic/6037-howto-maintain-a-remote-fork-for-pull-requests-tortoisegit/).
+Fixes can be submitted as pull requests via Github.

-## API documentation

-TODO

 ## Copyright